-- 1. Director of Didactic Education and the Director of Clinical Education will identify these students and give this information to the adviser. - 2.
-Adviser schedules a mandatory meeting with their student as soon as possible.
+- 1. The Director of Didactic Education and the Director of Clinical Education will identify these students and give this information to the adviser. - 2.
+Adviser schedules a mandatory meeting with their student as soon as possible and completes an at-risk form.